chenhong-dkfz/GenomeTornadoPlot/README.md

 Here, the gene of interest is duplicated in most cohorts, whereas deletions are more frequent in some others.

 We can draw a multiple panel plot by setting multi_panel TRUE.
+The detail gene/variation stats, different levels tornado plots and zoomed-in plot will be displayed in a complex plot.

 ```R
 TornadoPlots(data_genea,gene.name="STK38L",sort.method="cohort",SaveAsObject=TRUE,multi_panel=TRUE)